 Customer Showcase: BBVA – Augmented Reality House Hunting

 We recently launched a case study series with invited customers to explore their applications using various Microsoft technologies that address business needs.
-In this post, we look at Valora View, a mobile application created by BBVA.
+In this post, we look at Valora View, a mobile application from BBVA created by Plain Concepts.
 This app helps customers find properties for rent or sale with Augmented Reality, 2D heat map features, and more.
 All using .NET and Xamarin!

 BBVA has a core focus on developing innovative products and services for its digital channels.
 Especially its mobile platforms which are the fastest growing among our 75m customers.
 A great example of this output is the naming of the BBVA mobile app as the “Best in the World”, for the second year running, by independent research analysts Forrester.
 This recognition comes a few months after Forrester also gave BBVA the highest score for mobile banking in Europe, with our Turkish business Garanti BBVA securing second place.